andrewchambers/bupstash/doc/man/bupstash-put.1.md

   to skip processing files when snapshotting the same directory many times repeatedly.

 The send log has limited memory, so for efficient 'put' use, give each backup job a unique send log file.
-As an example, if you have a backup script, that runs a whole system backup, it is best to give that script its own send log so that all subsequent runs can with similar input data will share the same send log.
+As an example, if you have a backup script that puts a directory as a cron job, it is best to give that script its own send log so that all subsequent runs with similar input data will share the same send log.

 Example:

 ```
 $ bupstash put --send-log /root/bupstash-backups-send-log :: /home/
 ```

-The path to the send log file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_SEND_LOG`, `$XDG_CACHE_HOME/.cache/bupstash/send-log.sqlite3` or `$HOME/.cache/bupstash/send-log.sqlite3`.

 ### Default tags